renovate-bot/khulnasoft-lab-_-vulx/docs/docs/coverage/os/rhel.md

 When a vulnerability status is listed as "End of Life", it means a vulnerability with the impact level assigned to this CVE is no longer covered by its current support lifecycle phase.
 The product has been identified to contain the impacted component, but analysis to determine whether it is affected or not by this vulnerability was not performed.
 Red Hat advises that the product should be assumed to be affected.
-Therefore, Trivy detects vulnerabilities with this status as "End of Life".
+Therefore, Vul detects vulnerabilities with this status as "End of Life".

-On the other hand, for those marked "Under Investigation," the impact is unclear as they are still being examined, so Trivy does not detect them.
+On the other hand, for those marked "Under Investigation," the impact is unclear as they are still being examined, so Vul does not detect them.
 Once the investigation is completed, the status should be updated.

 !!! abstract
-    Vulnerabilities with a status of "End of Life", where the presence or absence of impact is unclear, are detected by Trivy.
+    Vulnerabilities with a status of "End of Life", where the presence or absence of impact is unclear, are detected by Vul.
 However, those with a status of "Under Investigation" are not detected.

 ## License
-Trivy identifies licenses by examining the metadata of RPM packages.
+Vul identifies licenses by examining the metadata of RPM packages.

 [dependency-graph]: ../../configuration/reporting.md#show-origins-of-vulnerable-dependencies
 [oval]: https://www.redhat.com/security/data/oval/v2/